corda/corda/docs/source/tutorial-observer-nodes.rst

 * Nodes only record each transaction once.
 If a node has already recorded a transaction in non-observer mode, it cannot later re-record the same transaction as an observer.
 This issue is tracked here: https://r3-cev.atlassian.net/browse/CORDA-883

+* Observer nodes will only record the states of the transactions sent to them, and not any states from any previous transactions in the chain.
+If the observer node is required to follow the creation and deletion of states, then each transaction in the chain involving those states must be sent individually.
+This is because the observer node does not necessarily have any visibility into the states of intermediate transactions, and so cannot always determine whether a previous state has been consumed when a new transaction is received.